DIAGNijmegen/rse-gcapi/docs/usage/retries/handling_limits.md

 One solution could be to use a retry strategy to catch these responses, wait for a while, and continue from where your program initially ran into these limits.

-Whether this strategy fits depends on your specific use case is up to you.
+Whether this strategy fits your specific use case is up to you.

 The following example strategy would retry after 5 minutes: a similar construct would work for other limit-related responses.